dhruvbaraiya27/learning-management-system/README.md

 This Learning Management System is a full-stack web application designed to facilitate online education, providing a seamless platform for instructors to create and manage courses while enabling students to discover, purchase, and learn from various educational content.

-## 📸 Project Screenshots

-(You would typically add some screenshots of your application here)

 ## ✨ Features

 ### For Instructors